Incandescent vs. LED

 The first thing that people consider when purchasing lights is price.
 Incandescent lights are far more inexpensive, but clients need to consider how often the incandescent lights will need to be replaced.
 LED light strands last considerably longer, saving you much money in the long run.
 LED lights are also more cost-effective as they use less electricity.
 View the chart below to compare how incandescent and LED lights differ directly.

-• Kilo-watts of electricity used
+Kilo-watts of electricity used3285 KWh/yr.329 KWh/yr.

-• Annual Operating Cost
+Annual Operating Cost $328.59/year$32.85/year

 Environmental Impact